Using Index Advisor v15

 index_advisor_logtable.
 If the

-index_advisor_logtable does not exist in the user's
+index_advisor_logtable doesn't exist in the user's

 index_advisor_log table for later review.